LaxarJS/shop-demo/docs/tutorials/05_shopping_cart_widget.md

 First, the widget subscribes to _takeActionRequest_ events for each configured action topic.
 When receiving a request to take action, the widget first acknowledges the request by publishing a _willTakeAction_ event.
 This signals that an action has begun and that a response will eventually follow, which can happen _asynchronously_, allowing us to e.g. complete a call some REST API first.
-However, in this case the widget is done right away after adding the article to its cart model, so that the _didTakeAction_ event is published right away.
+However, in this case the widget is already done after adding the article to its cart model, so that the _didTakeAction_ event is published right away.

-Using this [will/did-pattern for actions](http://laxarjs.org/docs/laxar-patterns-v2-latest/patterns/actions/), it is even possible to track _any_ action in progress, by subscribing just to `takeActionRequest` without specifying an action name.
+Using this [will/did-pattern for actions](https://laxarjs.org/docs/laxar-patterns-v2-latest/patterns/actions/), it is even possible to track _any_ action in progress, by subscribing just to `takeActionRequest` without specifying an action name.
 This may be done by the requesting widget or by completely different widget that has been configured to "listen in", for example to show a global progress indicator.
 Then, there are handler methods for incrementing/decrementing the number of articles.
 These simply update the cart model with the new article quantities, adding or removing items as needed.